 Yes!
 Keep in mind that adding these items to a text would make it a multimedia message, or MMS.

 Yes!
-Business texting is legal.
+Landline texting is legal.
 But, there are a few rules to keep in mind.
 To comply with the Telephone Consumer Protection Act of 1991, make sure you get consent to text.
 This means getting an opt-in.
 Opt-ins can be obtained by customers texting you first or filling out a form.
 Additionally, include a way to opt-out.
 Read our eight-step compliance checklist for more information.

 If you want a new number to text with, Textline can provide you with one.
 Additionally, if you want more than one number, we can also make that happen.